 Trucks move a substantial amount of valuable goods over the roads, which makes them an attractive object for stealing.
 Cargo theft is especially common during the holidays or weekends.
 At this time, truck drivers park their vehicles and trailers for either the day or an extended period of time, making loads vulnerable.
 Cargo theft occurs from time to time and normally takes place in areas close to major cities.
-Shippers and carriers can take measures to increase cargo security and eliminate chances of cargo theft.
+Shippers and carriers can take measures to increase cargo security and eliminate chances of cargo theft, using cargo theft prevention tips.

 How to Stop Cargo Theft?